 Alongside cooling, washing machines have been instrumental in driving Total MDA value (+6%) and volume (+7%) growth in 2016.

 But does January’s dip in Major Purchase Index predict slowing consumer spending for 2017?

-London, December 22, 2016 – GfK’s long-running Consumer Confidence Index has increased by one point this month to -7.
-Two of the five measures saw increases in December with the remaining three measures decreasing.
+GfK’s long-running Consumer Confidence Index has increased two points this month to -5.
+Three of the five measures saw increases in January, one was unchanged, and the other decreased.